-We are a leadership advisory firm providing executive search and leadership consulting services.
+We are a leadership advisory firm providing executive search, culture shaping and leadership consulting services.
 We help our clients build leadership teams by facilitating the recruitment, management and deployment of senior executives.
-Focusing on top-level services offers us several advantages that include access to and influence with key decision makers, increased potential for recurring search consulting engagements, higher fees per search, enhanced brand visibility, and a leveraged global footprint, which create added barriers to entry for potential competitors.
+We believe focusing on top-level services offers us several advantages that include access to and influence with key decision makers, increased potential for recurring search consulting engagements, higher fees per search, enhanced brand visibility, and a leveraged global footprint, which create added barriers to entry for potential competitors.
 Working at the top of client organizations also allows us to attract and retain high-caliber consultants.